 - Can rub off, sweat off and rinse off easily, meaning more frequent reapplication when outdoors is needed

-- May leave a white-ish cast on the skin, making some formulas incompatible for medium to dark skin tones
+- May leave a white-ish cast on the skin, making some formulas incompatible for deeper skin tones

 - May be too chalky and opaque for daily use under makeup

 - Can create an occlusive film, which results in increased perspiration during physical activities and, therefore, causes it to wear off more quickly

 - Tend to be thicker, which will require more effort to rub in

 - Can cause white drips to show on the skin when sweating

 - Will be less protective if not applied generously and accurately since UV light can get penetrate through the sunscreen molecules

 Chemical sunscreens contain organic (carbon-based) compounds, such as oxybenzone, octinoxate, octisalate and avobenzone, which create a chemical reaction and work by changing UV rays into heat, then releasing that heat from the skin.
 They are often referred to as chemical or organic absorbers.